 With this in mind, Blanche, Walter and Jimmy cooked up a scheme.
 The three would try to find a way to have Jimmy and Jennie spend the night together.
 Jennie never knew of this scheme, and in all likelihood never knew that Blanche was a prostitute.

 On Wednesday night, they put their plan into action.
 Walter’s father Edward was away at Saratoga.
 The mansion was vacant.
 The four spent some time drinking and eating and singing, and then Blanche began to protest that she was feeling ill.
-Blanche would later say that she heard Jimmy and Jennie fighting in the next room that Wednesday night, as Jennie fought off his advances – apparently successfully.
+Blanche would later say she heard Jimmy and Jennie fighting in the next room that Wednesday night, as Jennie fought off his advances – apparently successfully.

 Witnesses would later come forward and say they saw Jennie with two men and a woman who looked like Blanche and the Malleys at Savin Rock on Friday.
 With Jennie missing, her father began making the rounds looking for her.

 He questioned Jimmy Malley, who said Jennie had spoken of going to New York, perhaps with Blanche.
-Walter made a show out of taking a train toward the city, but turning back when he received a telegram at Stamford informing him Blanche was in New Haven.
+Walter made a show of taking a train toward the city, but turning back when he received a telegram at Stamford informing him Blanche was in New Haven.

 No one knew where Jennie was.
 Until Saturday morning, when a fisherman at Savin Rock found a body – Jennie Cramer – in the surf.
 He pulled her to shore and ran for the police.